 Disrupt Operations.
 This will be a difficult operation and has three aspects to it.

-First: SSN 700 USS Dallas, has a team of Special Forces Operators on board who have equipment able to tap into any one of Russian ‘SHELF Autonomous Transmission Stations’ and upload disruptive software that will essentially conduct a cyber attack.
-They must be stealthy (approach using underwater SEAL Delivery Vehicle), complete the approach on foot and break into the system (2 hrs on site), then rapidly depart (using the RHIB, the SDV is too slow).
+First: SSN 700 USS Dallas, has a team of Special Forces Operators on board who have equipment able to tap into any one of Russian ‘SHELF Autonomous Transmission Stations’ and upload disruptive software that will essentially conduct a cyber-attack.
+They must be stealthy (approach using underwater SEAL Delivery Vehicle (SDV)), complete the approach on foot and break into the system (two hours on site), then rapidly depart (using the RHIB, the SDV is too slow).

 Second: The cyber-attack, if it works, should sever communications with the SHELF system and any Russian forces in the region.
 But they won’t stand by and accept this laying down, we can expect an army of technicians working on the system within hours and we have no idea how long it will take to repair!